spectrocloud/pack-central/README.md

 ##packs
 Parent folder for all packs

-Naming convention: Every pack directory will have the name in the format - <pack name>-version '-' must be used as the separator in the pack directory name.
+Naming convention: Every pack directory will have the name in the format: "<pack name>-version" '-' must be used as the separator in the pack directory name.

 ## Structure
 ```
-| - layer
 | - pack name
 		 | - pack.json			==> mandatory : pack config
 		 | - values.yaml		==> mandatory : pack params + values.yaml from charts + templated params from ansible-roles + templated params from manifests
 		 | - manifests 			==> optional : manifest files for the pack